weejie/bitcoin-pos/README.md

-ability to query confirmations, invoice reports, button functionality (waiting on parts from adafruit), custom qr codes based on price
+ability to query confirmations, invoice reports, button functionality (waiting on parts from adafruit), custom qr codes based on price,
+QR to print faster